To LISTEN to this post read by Dr. Italy, click on the play arrow on the left, directly below this paragraph.

 Then the angel shows up again in another dream: “Flee to Egypt with Mary and the baby.”

-Wasn’t the 70 mile walk to Bethlehem with a pregnant woman enough?
+Another journey on foot.
+This time to a foreign land 250 miles away.
+Wasn’t the 90 mile walk to Bethlehem with a pregnant woman enough?
 If this was God’s doing, shouldn’t things be going more smoothly than this?

 Joseph may or may not have thought these things.
 I would have.
 The point is, Joseph believed and acted.
 And when the angel came a third time and told him to make the long trek back to Nazareth, he acted again.

 Joseph certainly did a lot of walking.
 From Nazareth to Bethlehem to Egypt and back again.
-Paul said we walk by faith, not by sight.
+Paul said we walk by faith, not by sight (2 Cor 5:7).
 Joseph is a model of faith because he keeps walking, even in the dark.